The Sounds of Christmas

 Whew!

 And if you don't see your favorites here, don't worry.
-This is just the line-up of artists that we played on the first day of this new season.
+This is just the line-up of most of the artists that we played on the first day of October.
 There's a lot more to come!

 Ken